For the board, commission, & committee directory, simply click on the name:

 Meets annually or as needed - Bylaws

 The Colleyville Tree Board serves in an advisory role to City Council and the Parks and Recreation Advisory Board in the planting, maintenance, and preservation of trees in the community.
-The Committee is comprised of three (3) Parks and Recreation Advisory Board members and three (3) Keep Colleyville Beautiful members.
+The Committee is comprised of three (3) Parks and Recreation Advisory Board members and three (3) Keep Colleyville Beautiful members and/or the Colleyville Garden Club.

 Historical Preservation Committee